grahamgilbert/blog/source/_posts/2013-10-13-znc-an-irc-bouncer.markdown

 [ ?? ] Launch ZNC now? (yes/no) [yes]: no
 ```

 Still with me?
 One last thing to do - make sure ZNC starts and keeps running.
-We'll use Upstart.
+We'll use Upstart (hat-tip to [@natewalck](https://twitter.com/natewalck/status/389345376811356160)).

 ``` bash
 $ sudo nano /etc/init/znc.conf